Tax Planning in San Jose, CA

 • Use a Company Vehicle —

-Depending on your business activities in San Jose, CA, both you and your employees could use a company vehicle and deduct the associated costs.
-This deduction can be made in two ways:
+Depending on the nature of your San Jose, CA business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+You can take this deduction using one of two methods:

 • Use the standard mileage rate to deduct 67 cents per mile (applicable for both gas and electric vehicles); or